Master’s Degree in Music Therapy

-It is based on the premise that the music therapist is a person and a professional with a strong connection to music, and that he / she undertakes to use it for therapeutic purposes, within a helping relationship, with people who they present some kind of need and / or special support.
+As a starting point, a music therapist is a person and a professional with a great love for music, and who is committed to using it for therapeutic purposes, within a helping relationship, with people who present a need for some sort of support.

-The Escola Superior de Música de Catalunya has Erasmus agreements with more than 70 European centers. which allows the exchange of students and teachers of various Music Therapy programs: Guildhall School of Music; Vienna University of Music and Dramatic Art; Norwegian Academy of Music; Kódaly Institute (Hungary), among others.
+The Escola Superior de Música de Catalunya (ESMUC) has Erasmus agreements with more than 70 European centres, thus allowing the exchange of students and teachers from various Music Therapy programs: Guildhall School of Music; Vienna University of Music and Dramatic Art; Norwegian Academy of Music; Institut Kódaly (Hongria), among others.

-From the field of Music Therapy, we work closely for the mutual knowledge of the academic and practical programs and the students benefit from this joint work and exchange.
+In the field of Music Therapy, the international academic and practical training programmes work closely together for mutual knowledge of, and the students benefit from this joint work and exchange.

 Relations are also maintained with American centers such as West Virginia University (WVU); Seattle Pacific University and the Center for Music Therapy in End of Life Care to facilitate the exchange of faculty and students.

-These exchanges give the possibility to know first hand the practice of this discipline from diverse cultural realities.
+These exchanges make it possible to experience first-hand the practice of this discipline from diverse cultural realities.